-Cultural distance is the first and foremost facet of the CAGE Framework and it is also one of the most perplexing ones for the management of the company.
+Cultural distance is the first and foremost facet of the CAGE analysis and it is also one of the most perplexing ones for the management of the company.
 It is invisible in nature but it has a huge impact on the values and behaviors of the people of the country that affects the international strategy and sales of the firm.
 Quite many researches from all over the world have done research on the significant cultural differences amongst the various countries and here are its dimensions.

 Power Distance :